apache/flink-kubernetes-operator/docs/content.zh/docs/deployment/configuration.md

 o.a.f.k.o.c.FlinkConfigManager [INFO ] Enabled dynamic config updates, checking config changes every PT5M
 ```

 To change config values dynamically, the ConfigMap can be edited directly with `kubectl patch` or `kubectl edit`.
+Edits belong to the `config.yaml` key, which is the file the operator mounts.
 For example, the reconcile interval is changed by overriding `kubernetes.operator.reconcile.interval`.

 The update, here to 30 seconds, is confirmed in the operator log: